mollie/api-documentation/source/reference/v2/balances-api/list-balance-transactions.rst

               .. type:: array

-            - An array of transaction objects as described in :doc:`Get balance transaction </reference/v2/balances-api/get-balance-transaction>`.
+            - An array of transaction objects.

    * - ``_links``